missing-semester/missing-semester/_2020/command-line.md

 # Will print ll='ls -lh'
 ```

-Note that aliases do not persist shell sessions by default.
+Note that aliases do not persist in shell sessions by default.
 To make an alias persistent you need to include it in shell startup files, like `.bashrc` or `.zshrc`, which we are going to introduce in the next section.